Ambareen09/Data-Structures-and-Algorithms/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue with the maintainers of this repository before making a pull request.

+## How to contribute to this repository

+1. Choose your question, and get ready with your answer in cpp.
+2. Check if the question is already present in the repository or not.
+Only if it not present, your contribution will get accepted.
+3. Submit your code, and issue the PR.

 ## Issue Process

 1. Check if issue already exists.